Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

 After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* Data Nodes are accessible.
-The use of the `.read()` function is to access the data in Data Nodes.
+The `.read()` function accesses the data in Data Nodes.
-`create_predictions_dataset` reads the Data Nodes to create a prediction dataset with these columns:
+By reading them, `create_predictions_dataset` creates a prediction dataset with these columns:
 - Date,
 - Historical values,
 - Predicted values.

-The goal is to make the prediction dataset and display it in a chart.
+The goal is to make the predictions dataset and display it in a chart.
 However, a good option would have been to create this dataset directly in the pipeline.
 It is typically good to put all complexity in it.

 ```python
 def create_predictions_dataset(pipeline):